 Turkish textile brand Boyner set up an AR installation in a mall in Istanbul during Valentine’s Day.
-They wanted to boost brand perception, generate interaction and drive traffic to their ecommerce site.
+They wanted to boost brand perception, generate interaction and drive traffic to their eCommerce site.

-As couples and families stopped in front of the the massive digital screen, the illustrator behind the scenes performed live drawing on them through AR, to then take their “Mutluluğun Resmi”, or ‘Picture of Happiness’ on the day that is all about celebrating love.
+As couples and families stopped in front of the massive digital screen, the illustrator behind the scenes performed live drawing on them through AR, to then take their “Mutluluğun Resmi”, or ‘Picture of Happiness’ on the day that is all about celebrating love.

 8. Appletiser (2015)